What is Beocat?

-We have access to supercomputing resources at other sites in the country through our XSEDE (eXtreme Science and Engineering Discovery Environment) portal.
+We have access to supercomputing resources at other sites in the country through the ACCESS program.
 We have a large allocation of core-hours that can be used for testing and running software, plus each user can apply for their own allocation if needed.
-These resources can allow users to run jobs if they are not able to get enough access on Beocat, but they are especially useful for when we don't have the needed resources on Beocat like access to 3 TB or 12 TB nodes on Bridges, or more 64-bit GPUs, or Matlab licenses.
+These resources can allow users to run jobs if they are not able to get enough access on Beocat, but they are especially useful for when we don't have the needed resources on Beocat like access to 4 TB nodes on Bridges2, or more 64-bit GPUs, or Matlab licenses.
 Click here to see what resources we have access to and to get access to some directions on how to use them.
-Then contact Dr. Dan Andresen to find out how to access our XSEDE resources.
+Then contact Dr. Dan Andresen to find out how to access our remote resources.

 You can find our policies here

 See the published credits and other accolades received by Beocat here